kaorahi/lizgoban/README.md

 Put your favorite images of board and stones as `external/board.png`, `external/black.png`, and `external/white.png` (before starting LizGoban).

+#### To save/load analyses in SGF (Experimental)

+Check "Tool > Experimental > Cache suggestions" in the menu.
+This is expected to be compatible with Lizzie 0.7.2.

 ## Major changes

 ### from 0.3.*